 One important thing to note: In the US & Canada, it’s illegal to “hide” affiliate links.
 If your blog post mentions products and contains affiliate links, you must disclose this on your blog post, before the link is presented.
-A simple “this post may contain affiliate links” and a short explanation of what an affiliate link is usually enough.
+A simple “this post contains an affiliate link to [insert company]” and a short description of affiliate links is usually enough.

-I choose to have a whole page dedicated to explaining my involvement in affiliate marketing, and I link to whenever I include affiliate links in a post, and of course I also clearly identify affiliate links before they appear.
+I choose to have a whole page dedicated to explaining my involvement in affiliate marketing, which I link to whenever I include affiliate links in a post, and of course I also clearly identify affiliate links before they appear.

 What other affiliate programs are you interested in?
 Let me know in the comments, and I’ll create new posts based on what you write!

 Latest posts by marianamcdougall (see all)